Selecting a pediatrician

 Q: What insurance plans do you accept?

-Q: How often will my baby need to be seen during his/her first year of life?
+Q: How often will my baby need to be seen during their first year of life?

-A: Regular well child examinations are usually scheduled at approximately:
+Regular well-child examinations are usually scheduled at approximately:

 - Two weeks